MarcinMoskala/PreferenceHolder/README.md

 }
 ```

-While library is located on JitPack, remember to add on module build.gradle (unless you already have it):
+While library is located on JitPack, remember to add to module build.gradle (unless you already have it):

 ```groovy
 repositories {